projectriff/riff/docs/riff_service_subscribe.md

   -h, --help                  help for subscribe
-  -i, --input channel         the name of an input channel for the service -n, --namespace namespace   the namespace of the subscription, channel, and service
+  -i, --input channel         the name of an input channel for the service -n, --namespace namespace   the namespace of the subscription, channel, and service -o, --output channel        the name of an output channel for the service
       --subscription name     name of the subscription (default SERVICE_NAME)
 ```